 The event started at 10h30 on the viewing terrace.
 After the aircraft had landed and taxied to the maintenance apron, guests were taken by bus to the hangar to view the aircraft and attend the welcoming ceremony, which included the baptism of the aircraft to the name of Engelberg.

 Generally speaking, I think SWISS did a good job of the event.
-The speeches were kept fairly short and the alphorn blowers really gave the event a convicing touch of Swissness.
-I don’t have the exact numbers, but I would say the event was attended by about sixt persons, most of them from the media.
-The quest of honour was a monk from the monastery of Engelberg, which this year is celebrating 900 years of uninterrupted service.
+The speeches were kept fairly short and the alphorn blowers really gave the event a convincing touch of Swissness.
+I don’t have the exact numbers, but I would say the event was attended by about sixty persons, most of them from the media.
+The guest of honour was a monk from the monastery of Engelberg, which this year is celebrating 900 years of uninterrupted service.

 Once the speeches were done, we were allowed aboard to take a look at SWISS’ new toy.
 First of all, the new aircraft will be installed with wifi.
 There will also be four USB ports per row of three.
 The seating capacity is for 180 passengers.
 The seat pitch on the first nine rows is 32 inches and then gradually decreases to a rather tight 29 inches on the last row.
-Interestingly enough, the seat back can only be reclines up until row 9.
-On the rows further back, it is not possible to recline the seat at all.
+The seat back can only be reclined on the first nine rows.

 Other than that, there is only a small rear galley.
-Instead, half the space on the rear bulkhead is take up by two toilets.
+Instead, half the space on the rear bulkhead is taken up by two toilets.
 This one I’m in two minds about.
 The toilets are wheelchair approved, which I think is a good idea.
-However, on the down side, because the orientation of the toilets is towards the rear, the curvature of the hull is not an issue, which means that an adult man can stand fully upright in the toilet.
+However, because the orientation of the toilets is towards the rear, the curvature of the hull is not an issue, which means that an adult man can stand fully upright in the toilet.
 Unfortunately, not all of us have impeccable target practice…

 The space in the cabin where the toilets would otherwise be located, has been taken up by an additional row of seats, row 38.
-If you’re on this row you have the worst pitch and no view, because there are no windows on this row.
+If you’re on this row you have the worst pitch and no view, because there are no windows.